Rlogarisation/MyLoopMania/assumptions.md

 - We assume that the character proceeds through the game in the order of do attack phase then building interactions.
 - Attack phase: character attacks first, then enemies and allies.
 - After a turn of attacks, if enemies are defeated relevant items/cards will be dropped.
-- We assume that the character and allied soldiers can attack any enemies in the battle radius.
+- We assume that the character and allied soldiers can attack any enemies in the battle radius.<br>
-2. Enemies
+2. Enemies<br>
 Slug
 - Base HP : 10
 - enemy damage : 1